miffili/20172018_100DaysOfCode/R2DailyLog.md

 * The Complete JavaScript Course: lec 67-72
   * Module Pattern for writing big projects (still using ES5)
   * Using IIFE's, creating an initialization function & setting up a proper data structure
-* Understanding ECMAScript 6 | Introduction & Chapter One (Block Bindings)
+* Understanding ECMAScript 6 | Introduction & I Block Bindings
   * Reading about the proper use of `let` & `const` & best practices

 » *2h*